Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 Trams in Lisbon: Which Lines are Worth it?

-The iconic yellow wagons are also used on lines 18E, 24E, and 25E.
-If you just want to ride in one of the historic trams, these lines are a good alternative.
+The beautiful yellow heritage cars are also used on lines 18E, 24E, and 25E.
+If you just want the experience of riding a historic tram without the 28E crowds, these are great alternatives.

 Tram line 25E in Lisbon